-- Students who are walking home are called to the front lobby and released together to the Crossing Guard at 2:10 pm. - Bus riders begin dismissal at 2:15 pm. - Students who ride in Day Care vehicles are released from the front lobby beginning at 2:20 pm. - Those picked up by parents are dismissed at 2:15-2:45 pm from the back-parking lot.
-Because of the congestion, please drive 5mph without lingering so the line can move forward and be diligent in arriving to pick your child up at 2:30.
+• Bus students begin dismissal at 3:10 pm in the order they arrive.

+Walkers and those picked up by parents/day cares are dismissed at 3:00-3:30 pm from the back parking lot.
+Because of the congestion, please drive 5mph without lingering so the line can move forward and be diligent in arriving to pick your child up at 3:00 (talk with your day care provider about this, if needed).

-Arrangements must be made with Boys & Girls Club, Prime Time, or a day care facility if your child cannot be picked up by 2:30 daily!
+Arrangements must be made with Boys & Girls Club or a day care facility if your child cannot be picked up by 3:30 daily!